security-alliance/safe-harbor/registry-contracts/README.md

 2. The registry deploys an `Agreement` contract containing the provided agreement details.
 3. The registry records the adopted `Agreement` address as an adoption by `msg.sender`.

 A protocol may update their agreement details using any enabled registry.
 To do so, the protocol calls `adoptSafeHarbor()` on an agreement registry with their new agreement details.
-This will create a new `Agreement` contract and update the `SafeHarborRegistry`.
+This will create a new `Agreement` contract and store it as the details for `msg.sender`.

 Calling `adoptSafeHarbor()` is considered the legally binding action.
 The `msg.sender` should represent the decision-making authority of the protocol.